GET IN TOUCH

-The CP504 is part of the IRS’s structured debt collection process.
-It comes after earlier reminders (CP501–CP503) and signals that you now owe money that the government may collect through direct means if unpaid.
+The CP504 is part of the IRS's structured debt collection process.
+It comes after earlier reminders (CP501–CP503) and signals that you now owe money that the government may collect through direct means if the balance remains unpaid.
 The letter outlines your balance, penalties, and interest, and gives you 30 days to contact the IRS or pay immediately.
-Ignoring it can lead to wage garnishment, property liens, or bank levies—actions that can affect your credit and financial stability.
+Ignoring it can lead to wage garnishment, property liens, or bank levies — actions that can affect your financial stability.

-This article explains the Final Collections Warning for Texas taxpayers and how to respond effectively.
-You’ll learn why the notice was issued, what happens if it’s ignored, and the key steps to resolve your tax debt safely.
-We’ll also review IRS payment options, relief programs, and practical examples to help you navigate this process confidently.
-Understanding the notice—and acting quickly—can protect your income, property, and peace of mind.
+This article explains the CP504 Notice for Texas taxpayers and how to respond effectively.
+You will learn why the notice was issued, what happens if it is ignored, and the key steps to resolve your tax debt.
+We will also review IRS payment options, relief programs, and practical examples to help you navigate this process with confidence.
+Understanding the notice — and acting quickly — can protect your income, property, and peace of mind.

-A Final Collections Warning, formally known as the CP504 Notice of Intent to Levy, is the IRS’s final alert before it seizes a taxpayer’s assets to recover unpaid debts.
+A CP504 Notice of Intent to Levy is the IRS's formal alert before it seizes a taxpayer's assets to recover unpaid federal tax debts.
 Under Internal Revenue Code §6331(d), the IRS must issue this notice at least 30 days before taking levy action.
 For taxpayers in Texas, this is a serious notice that demands immediate attention.
-It signals that you owe money to a government agency and must either pay immediately or contact the IRS to arrange a resolution.
+It signals that you owe an unpaid federal tax balance and must either pay immediately or contact the IRS to arrange a resolution.

 The CP504 notice serves several purposes.
-It notifies you that your tax account remains delinquent, provides a breakdown of the balance due, and outlines possible enforcement actions under Texas law and federal collection rules.
-It also allows you to review your account, submit payment, or request a payment plan before the IRS seizes wages, property, or bank funds.
-Failing to act within the given period can result in wage garnishment, bank levies, or other seizure of assets.
+It notifies you that your tax account remains delinquent, provides a breakdown of the balance due, and outlines possible enforced collection actions available to the IRS under federal law.
+It also allows you to review your account, submit payment, or request a payment plan before the IRS moves forward with collection.
+Failing to act within the given period can result in wage garnishment, bank levies, or other asset seizure.

 Key Details in the CP504 Letter

-• Statement of Intent: The notice clearly warns that the IRS plans to levy your state tax refund and may take other collection actions if the balance remains unpaid after 30 days.
+• Statement of Intent — The notice clearly warns that the IRS may levy your state tax refund and may take other collection actions if the balance remains unpaid after 30 days.

-• Consequences Section: This portion explains potential enforcement actions such as property seizure, wage garnishment, or bank levies, and how these can affect your income and credit.
+• Consequences Section — This portion explains potential enforced collection actions such as property seizure, wage garnishment, or bank levies, and how these can affect your income and finances.

-You receive a Final Collections Warning (CP504 notice) when the IRS believes you still owe unpaid taxes and previous attempts to get payment or a response have failed.
-The notice alerts you that the IRS may impose forced collection actions—such as seizing your state refund or other assets—if you do not act quickly.
+You receive a CP504 notice when the IRS believes you still owe unpaid federal taxes, and previous attempts to get payment or a response have failed.
+The notice alerts you that the IRS may impose forced collection actions — such as seizing your state refund or other assets — if you do not act quickly.

 Once you receive CP504, the IRS expects you to move from passive receipt to active engagement.
-You can explore payment options or dispute the balance as allowed through IRS systems, such as their online payment and account management tools.
+You can explore payment options or dispute the balance through the IRS online payment and account management tools.

 What Happens If You Ignore the Notice

-Ignoring a Texas Final Collections Warning (CP504) can lead to serious and lasting financial consequences.
-This notice is not just another reminder—it’s the IRS’s legal step before taking collection actions under federal and Texas law.
+Ignoring a CP504 notice can lead to serious and lasting financial consequences.
+This notice is not just another reminder — it is the IRS's legal step before taking enforced collection action under federal law.
 Once the 30-day deadline passes, the IRS can seize your assets, income, or state tax refund to collect unpaid debts.

 Immediate Financial Impact

 Interest and penalties continue to grow until the full balance is paid.
-The IRS adds monthly failure-to-pay penalties of up to 1% and compounds interest daily.
+The failure-to-pay penalty can increase the longer the balance remains outstanding, and interest compounds daily.
 This means the longer you wait, the larger your total debt becomes.
 The notice also warns that any refunds you are due may be applied directly to the outstanding balance.

 IRS Levy and Seizure Actions